suzaku-io/diode/README.md

 ### 0.6.0-SNAPSHOT
 - Support for silent model changes that do not trigger listeners
 - Dispatcher now reports a special error if an unknown action is potentially a companion object (fixes #11)
+- Dispatcher supports nested dispatching and queues any dispatch requests received while dispatching a previous action
 - React Connector `connect` accepts an optional `key` for the React component it creates (fixes #17)
 - Fixed `map`, `flatMap` and `flatten` in `Pot` to return a correct type of `Pot` instead of Empty/Ready
+- Added `ModelRO[S]` trait (for "read-only") to abstract reader functionality that does not need to know about the base model type.
+Can be used to replace types of `ModelR[_, S]`

 ### 0.5.2
 - Fixed a bug in `foldHandlers` where model changes in earlier handles were not always taken into account
 - Fixed a bug in `Circuit` where subscribing to a listener while other listeners were being called resulted in that new